This is when someone says "We'll edit that part out later

-- A regular occurence on Mock the Week.
-On one glorious occassion, a string of off-colour jokes was met with cheerful insouciance from John Oliver; "I think we all know, in our heart-of-hearts, that this is not making the edit."
+- A regular occurrence on Mock the Week.
+On one glorious occasion, a string of off-colour jokes was met with cheerful insouciance from John Oliver; "I think we all know, in our heart-of-hearts, that this is not making the edit."
 Naturally, it did.

 - The Braindead Monkeys song "Don't Save This" (mp3), from their first album Moist & Meaty, is both about and a result of this phenomena, as Chaz honestly thought his improvised dialogue had crossed the line, and also because at one point in the track a dynamic microphone intended for faint fills is completely inserted into a trumpet.

 - In the Stephen Sondheim musical Merrily We Roll Along, the lead character is a songwriter.
 He's showing off a new song he's working on, and after the line "They're always popping their cork", he mutters, "I'll fix that line".
 He never gets a chance to, because they get a booking and the show with the song in it goes up too quickly.

 - In the podcast Webcomics Weekly, the hosts often go off on various tangents while talking, or they'll have computer issues while recording (a common occurrence).
 Someone will say that they'll be fixing it afterwards, but they rarely (if ever) do.
 In fact, it's become a running gag.